methylDragon/coding-notes/Python 3/01 Python 3 - Introduction.md

 **Variables are like containers for data**

-- Variables must start off with a letter, but can contain numbers, or underscores.
+- Variables names must start off with a letter, but can contain numbers, or underscores.
 (But they MUST start off with a letter.)
 - They also cannot be keywords used in Python.
 - Names are CASE SENSITIVE
 - The Pythonic way of naming variables, is lowercase, separated by underscores.
 Or whatever the code was using.
 Keep it consistent and neat!